-Tec 21's research strategy focuses on addressing complex problems that are relevant to important societal issues.
-Our objective is to create advanced reliable simulation tools for engineers and to develop new technologies based on an increased understanding of complex coupled phenomena.
+Our objective is to create advanced reliable simulation tools for engineers and researchers, and to develop new technologies based on an increased understanding of complex coupled phenomena.

 Fluid and solid mechanical couplings are known to play a pivotal role in the dynamical response of packed non-saturated materials (sediments, granular materials, geomaterials...) and of their long term evolution (confinement issues, crack propagation, durability of concrete...)
 They are also essential in dense suspensions (suspended sediments, mud flows, avalanches ...), anisotropic fibrous media (like paper), porous media where rheological behaviour is still poorly understood.